We meet every Sunday Morning at 10:30am for the Worship and Communion Service to which all believers who wish to remember our Lord Jesus are welcome.

 As Christians, we believe that it is imperative to learn more about the Bible and God's love and plans for us.
 This applies both to us as individuals, and as part of God's Church.

-To this end, personal daily Bible study is important, but we also meet on the 1st and 3rd Sunday evenings at 6:30pm for a Bible study in the church.
+To this end, personal daily Bible study is important, but we also meet on the 1st and 3rd Sunday evenings at 6:30pm for Bible teaching in the church.
 This usually take the form of a visiting preacher delivering a talk for about 30 minutes.

 However, on some occasions, a special report may be given, a video shown, or a praise night held.